Destination Wedding Photography Tips

-Destination Wedding Photography Tips – I am hardly the most qualified person to harp on about destination weddings but recent events have prompted me to write this article.
-This year, I have shot weddings in the UK, Spain and Italy so maybe I am a “little” qualified.
+Destination Wedding Photography Tips - I am hardly the most qualified person to harp on about destination weddings.
+However, recent events have prompted me to write this article.
+This year, I have shot weddings in the UK, Spain and Italy so maybe I am a "little" qualified.
+Use the quick navigation below for targeted access.

 First of all, why would you want to shoot destination weddings?
 Fun?
 Fame?
 Fantasy?